 Identifying pica in dogs might not be straightforward, as not all situations of dogs chewing or eating non-food items can be classified as pica.
 Dogs, especially puppies, are naturally curious and might chew on objects as part of their exploration or teething.
 However, when this behavior becomes compulsive and persistent, it might be a sign of pica.

-A lire en complément : What Are the Most Effective Techniques for Introducing a Dog to a Pet Rat?
+Sujet a lire : What Are the Most Effective Techniques for Introducing a Dog to a Pet Rat?

 Key signs to look for include the dog repeatedly consuming non-food items, showing distress when denied access to certain objects, and displaying signs of gastrointestinal distress like vomiting or diarrhea.
 If you suspect your dog might have pica, it’s recommended to consult a veterinarian to get a professional assessment of the situation.